coderdojobraga/kunai/README.md

 > 🤺 Landing page for CoderDojo Braga

+## 📖 Considerations

+This project is a work in progress that is being heavily inspired by our older project [shuriken](https://github.com/coderdojobraga/shuriken), specifically the `web` project.
+It is being developed in Astro with some bits of Vue.js.

 ## 🤝 Contributing

 When contributing to this repository, please first discuss the change you wish